I am a blogger, writer, social entrepreneur, armchair advocate, mentee, mentor, musician, and freelance dabbler in all things.

 #BlackLivesMatter to Kendrick Lamar and J. Cole

-While Cole has been much more public then Kendrick about his anger surrounding police brutality and the recent tragic deaths of Michael Brown, Eric Garner and others, we are not judging who is the better tweeter or social commentator.
+While Cole has been much more public than Kendrick about his anger regarding police brutality and the tragic deaths of Michael Brown, Eric Garner, and others, we are not judging who is the better tweeter or social commentator.
 This is about the music.
-Yes Kendrick has been notably absent from the debate around #BlackLivesMatter lately (see below...) but that doesn't mean his music hasn't confronted the issue.
+Yes Kendrick has been notably absent from the debate around #BlackLivesMatter (see below) but that doesn't mean his music hasn't confronted the issue.
 As the biggest social and political movement of the moment, especially in the hip-hop community, I will be judging Kendrick and Cole on who "kept it realer" in handling the recent related issues of police brutality and black oppression.

 Police Brutality in J. Cole's "Be Free"

-When Cole performed "Be Free" on Letterman earlier this month, he took the emotion of the track to another level.
+When Cole performed "Be Free" on Letterman, he took the emotion of the track to another level.
 His raw and passionate vocals, especially in his echoing chorus of "all we wanna do is take the chains off, all we wanna do is be free," portrays his emotional response beautifully.
 And then, when you don't think Cole can get any more emotive, he ends the track with a bridge that makes his voice crack and shake: